apm1467/ghost-swiss/README.md

 # Swiss

-A Swiss style blog theme for [Ghost CMS](https://ghost.org).
+A Swiss style blog theme for [Ghost](https://ghost.org).
 Used on [yige.ch](http://yige.ch).

 # Usage

 Copy the theme folder to your-ghost-blog/content/themes and restart your blog.
-You can see it after loggin in.
+You will see the theme after loggin in your blog again.

-You should at first change the icon images in assets/, the Google Analytics code and te search bar code in default.hbs, though.
+You may want to change the icon images in assets/, the Google Analytics and the search box code in default.hbs though.